 Create Your Own Sushi At Home

 We have prepared a simple checklist of items that you are going to need before you get underway with a few explanations for those of you who may be unfamiliar with some of the equipment or how to use it.
-Preparation really is half the battle., but it is key, and when you have your “mise en place” everything will be much simpler and remembering at the last moment about seasoning the rice, for example, is going to throw a serious monkey wrench into your sushi making plans.
+Preparation really is half the battle, but it is key, and when you have your “mise en place” everything will be much simpler and remembering at the last moment about seasoning the rice, for example, is going to throw a serious monkey wrench into your sushi making plans.

-Some of these items are necessary.
-Some are required only for certain styles of sushi and some are entirely optional.
+Some of these items are necessary in general.
+Some are required only for certain styles of sushi, and some are entirely optional.
 There are many side items that some people like to munch on while eating sushi and I point these out because you may have seen them at the sushi bar but not know what they are or what they are called when you are looking for them at the store.
 Keep in mind that there can be many variations on the theme and what you may end up buying may not exactly match what you are served at a sushi restaurant.

 One thing to consider as a part of the preparation is what you will use to serve your sushi if you are not making it at the table a la carte.
 It is not hard these days to find authentic Japanese tableware and the small dishes used for soy sauce, and if you enjoy your sushi with a little dip in soy sauce, it can really bring out more savory and tasty flavors.
 For the most part, making sushi at home will be easier if you have access to a local Japanese market or store, and these days they are easier and easier to find.